francesco-innocenti/francesco-innocenti.github.io/_pages/about.md

 using machine learning tools to differentiate the subjective experiences associated with different psychedelic drugs.

-Outside of work, I enjoy swimming, running, and playing football, and am always up for a physical challenge!
+Outside of work, I enjoy swimming, running, and calisthenics, and am always up for a physical challenge!

 -----------